web-codegrammer/Socket.io-Real-Time-Tweet-Stream/README.md

 - Deployed on Heroku .
 [Channel link](https://discord.gg/GEgmh796)

+> Here is a screenshot of it looks and functionality.

 ## Operation
 Go to https://developers.twitter.com portal and get a Bearer token and add it to the .env file